-Art Foundations Course No. H8070ES
+Art Foundations Course No.H807YES

-This course is offered to all students who have not taken art at the high school level.
-This course is a requirement for all other upper level art courses taught here at John Handley High School.
+This is an introductory art course.
 Students will explore a wide variety of artistic methods and media with an emphasis on the elements and principles of design.
 Drawing is stressed in the preparation for each project in the course.
 Composition, design, ceramics, sculpture, and printmaking techniques as well as the study of the history of art and contemporary art will be included.
-Students will be required to keep a sketchbook with drawing and writing assignments throughout the semester.
+Students will be required to keep a sketchbook with drawing and writing assignments throughout the year.

-Drawing & Painting I Course No. H8081ES
+Drawing & Painting I

-Elective Prerequisite: Art Foundations Semester 1 credit
+Elective Prerequisite: Art Foundations Year-Long 1 credit

-In Drawing & Painting I, students will develop techniques in various types of media including charcoal, pastel, colored pencil, graphite, watercolor, and acrylic paint.
+In this course students will develop techniques in various types of media including charcoal, pastel, colored pencil, graphite, watercolor, and acrylic paint.
 Through research, experimentation, and critique, they master basic drawing and painting skills and begin to address art's relationship to contemporary issues and ideas.
-Students will be required to keep a sketchbook with drawing and writing assignments throughout the semester.
+Students will be required to keep a sketchbook with drawing and writing assignments throughout the year.

-Drawing & Painting II Course No. H8082ES
+Drawing & Painting II

-Elective Prerequisite: Drawing & Painting I Semester
+Elective Prerequisite: Drawing & Painting I Year-Long 1 credit

 This course helps students improve on skills & techniques learned from Drawing & Painting I. Through traditional subject matter, students explore a range of drawing & painting materials and techniques.
-Composition and rendering skills are emphasized, various wet and dry medium are used.
+Composition and rendering skills are emphasized, various wet and dry mediums are used.
 Students will begin to work on projects based on themes with an end goal of producing a portfolio.
-Students will be required to keep a sketchbook with drawing and writing assignments throughout the semester.
+Students will be required to keep a sketchbook with drawing and writing assignments throughout the year.